 - 1. Valid passport (must be valid for at least 6 months into the future for re-entry, but 12 months is recommended); - 2.
 Valid J-1 visa in your passport (Canadian citizens exempt) - 3.
-Valid Form DS-2019 (present your most recent Form DS-2019) with travel endorsement dated within 12 months from re-entry date to the U.S. If you and/or your dependent(s) require a travel signature, email jscholar@berkeley.edu to request an appointment at least 2 weeks prior to leaving the U.S. - 4.
-I-901 SEVIS Fee Payment Receipt (recommended) If you need confirmation of your previous SEVIS fee payment, visit fmjfee.com and select the option to "Check I-901 Status/ Print Payment Confirmation." - 5.
+Valid Form DS-2019 (present your most recent Form DS-2019) with travel endorsement dated within 12 months from re-entry date to the U.S. If you and/or your dependent(s) require a travel signature, email jscholar@berkeley.edu to request a travel signature at least 2-4 weeks prior to leaving the U.S. - 4.
+I-901 SEVIS Fee Payment Receipt (recommended) If you need confirmation of your previous SEVIS fee payment, visit fmjfee.com and select the option to "Check I-901 Status/ Print Payment Confirmation - 5.
 Evidence of financial support (recommended) - 6.
-UC Berkeley appointment letter (recommended)
+UC Berkeley appointment letter (recommended) - 7.
+COVID-19 Travel requirements: See the CDC's current International Travel requirements regarding COVID-19 testing and vaccination requirements for U.S. entry, and be prepared with all required documentation